KubeBlocks

 MongoDB3 nodes (2 cores, 4GB RAM, 50GB storage)

-Before proceeding, verify your environment meets these requirements:
+Before installation, verify your environment meets these requirements:

 • kubectl v1.21+ installed and configured with cluster access